Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/10_GUIDES_AND_TUTORIALS/URL_SHORTENER_ENCRYPTION_SETUP.md

 ## Security Notes

-- ✅ Keys are bundled at build time (not in source code)
+- [SUCCESS] Keys are bundled at build time (not in source code)
-- ⚠️ Keys are still accessible in the JavaScript bundle
+- [WARNING] Keys are still accessible in the JavaScript bundle
-- ⚠️ Symmetric keys exposed to clients is a security trade-off
+- [WARNING] Symmetric keys exposed to clients is a security trade-off
-- 💡 Consider removing client-side encryption (HTTPS is sufficient)
+- [INFO] Consider removing client-side encryption (HTTPS is sufficient)
-- 💡 Consider asymmetric encryption (public key for client)
+- [INFO] Consider asymmetric encryption (public key for client)

 ---